Zalha-T/VigilantAI/DOCUMENTATION.md

 **How It Works:**

 1. **Single Words:** Uses word boundary matching (`\b...\b`) to match complete words only
-   - ✅ Matches: "guys" in "hey guys" or "guys!" or "guys,"
+   - ✅ Matches: "guys" in "hello guys" or "hey guys" or "guys!" (when "guys" is a complete word)
-   - ❌ Doesn't match: "guys" in "hello guys" (if "guys" is not a standalone word)
+   - ❌ Doesn't match: "guys" in "guyse" (prevents substring matches)
-   - Prevents false positives like "hello guys" matching "guys" when "guys" is in the wordlist
+   - Prevents false positives like "ass" matching "class" when "ass" is in the wordlist

 2. **Phrases (Multiple Words):** Uses simple `Contains()` matching
    - ✅ Matches: "you are an idiot" in "you are an idiot here"